Worthiit/My-termux-zsh/README.md

  * Adding Art: Drop any .txt file into that folder.
  * Execution: Type `kawai` and use arrow keys to preview.
 Hit Enter to swap the ARCII In MOTD.

-# beam command ( still incomplete and hald ass cuz ahh i thought of using an ai for it )
+# beam  ( Incomplete cuz i used an ai to improve and it messed my main base)
 *Type beam to start a local web server.
 It provides a URL that you can open on any device on the same network to get a full-screen, premium web terminal with custom keys and zoom support.*

  # Warp